ILIAS-eLearning/ILIAS/tests/README.md

 # ILIAS Unit Testing investigation
 ## Definition
 Unit testing is the process of testing the smallest testable part of an application, called units.
-Units are usually one method or behaviour of a class or one logical concept of a method.
+Units are usually one behaviour of a class or one logical concept of a method.

 Unit tests fulfil the following criteria:
 - Able to be **fully automated**